 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Endogenous peptide derived from the same prepropeptide as ghrelin.
+Obestatin (rat) is an endogenous peptide derived from the same prepropeptide as ghrelin.
 Reported to suppress food intake and reduce body weight-gain in rats.

 (Modifications: Leu-23 = C-terminal amide)